Horticulture in Ethiopia

+Although trade unions exist to promote workers’ rights, agitation for better working conditions is restricted.
+Reports have revealed the dismissal and harassment of workers for participating in union work.
 The political climate for labor rights advocacy prior to the election of the current prime minister was significantly strained.
-Firstly the registration of CSOs and charitable organizations by government is restrictive, especially where human rights are considered.
+Firstly the registration of CSOs and charitable organizations is restrictive, especially where human rights are considered.
 Their activities were constantly monitored, with many human rights defenders being incarcerated or harassed for undertaking their work.
 There is however a significant change with the new government relaxing many of the restrictive regulations.
 Furthermore, the legal provisions relating to financing of such entities by foreign development partners and donors is heavily restricted, with the consequence that many CSOs have collapsed or been forced out of the human rights sector.

 Women are preferred to men for employment in the cut flower, green beans and avocado production.
 These women however occupy low positions, mostly as unskilled, casual laborers that are also poorly paid.
 In spite of the high numbers and proportion of women workers, the uptake of women in leadership positions is limited.
 This has been attributed to a culture characterized by patriarchy which hinders the personal development and career progression of women workers.
 This leads to unresponsive workplace systems and structures that lack accountability.
 Women workers are significantly less educated than their male counterparts.
 They also face many competing demands on their time, often having to balance their housework and farm work.